MetOffice/cube_helper/docs/source/Quickstart.rst

 Concatenating a cube
 ^^^^^^^^^^^^^^^^^^^^
-If you are dealing with cubes that have already been loaded, for CubeLists and list of loaaded cubes.
+If you are dealing with cubes that have already been loaded, for CubeLists and list of loaded cubes.

 .. code-block:: python